Rock 'n' Roll Circus: Critical reception

 Rock 'n' Roll Circus received mixed to favorable reviews from most music critics.
 A staff reviewer from CD Journal praised the album's rock influences, and commended the album's production.
 Greg from Selective Hearing was positive towards the album.
 He commented, "This was an excellent album and I couldn’t think of a single thing that could be wrong.
 It proves that Ayu is still at the top of her game."
 However, he felt that "Last Links", "Lady Dynamite", "Sexy Little Things", "The Meaning Of Love", and "Red Line -for TA-" were the album's, "standard cookie cutter fillers".

-In a mixed review, Alexey Eremenko from AllMusic awarded the album three stars out of five.
+In a mixed review, Alexey Eremenko from AllMusic awarded the album two stars out of five.
 Eremenko was positive towards the album's "meticulously arranged music, and multiple stylistic layers ensure that the record does not wear thin after the first few listens".
 However, he furthered stated, "but although Rock'n'Roll Circus is a testament to veritable professional skills of Hamasaki and her producers and songwriters, its emotional power is questionable, to put it mildly."
 Although criticizing the album's addition of J-pop music, its additional "clichés", and labelling the ballads as the "worst offenders on the album", he concluded, "This is Hamasaki's eleventh album, and so song writing routine is to be expected, to a degree, but she would have been better off going all the way with the alt-rock gimmick instead of meekly complying with the already trite conventions of J-pop, even if she had created those herself."
 Tetsuo Hiraga from Hot Express was mixed in his review.
 Although he commended Hamasaki's transition to rock music and her song writing, he said he became "worried" about the production and found it regressive in comparison to Next Level.

 At the annual 2010 J-Station Music Awards, Rock 'n' Roll Circus won Best Pop album, Hamasaki won Best Female Artist, and "Microphone" won Best Music Video.
 Phil Freeman from the online blog and magazine publication The Wire short listed Rock 'n' Roll Circus as one of the best albums of 2010.